SRI-CSL/sri-glibc-malloc/README.md

 -  `lphash`  a stand alone amalgamation of linhash with a separate namespace.
 Used in the replay implementations.

--  `metadata` our metadata implementation (used in dsmalloc and ...)
+-  `metadata` our metadata implementation (used in dsmalloc, psmalloc, and ...)

 -  `mhooks`   for hooking and recording malloc calls in an binary application.